muchdogesec/file2txt/README.md

 These files also commonly contain images with text that are useful to extract too.

-file2txt is a Python library takes common file formats and turns them into plain text (a `txt` file) with Markdown styling.
+file2txt is a Python library takes common file formats and turns them into plain text (a `.md` file) with Markdown styling to make it as nice as possible to read.

-In addition to the printed text, file2txt can also extract text from images.
+In addition to the printed text, file2txt can also extract text from images found in the input file.

 Essentially file2txt is used by us to produce a text output that can be scanned for IoCs and TTPs (by [txt2stix](https://github.com/muchdogesec/txt2stix/)), but could be used for a variety of other use-cases as you see fit.